TimeMachine1994/081925-SvelteTweb/scripts/README.md

 ```

 3. Make sure you have the service account file:
-   - The script uses `fir-tweb-service-account.json` from the parent directory
+   - The script uses `tributestreamlive
+-service-account.json` from the parent directory
    - See the Prerequisites section above for how to obtain this

 4. Run the script: